-Quest on Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible a) How do they mitigate the risks of child labor and ensure acceptable conditions of work for themselves and their employees, including children? b) What are both positive and negative examples of women managing these issues? c) To what extent do women feel they have alternatives to child labor and unacceptable conditions of work? consultations with government and non- governmental stakeholders; focus groups with women CHILD REN'S EDUCATION IN EL SALVADOR AND THE PHILIPPINES an nat is the availability (including timing and frequency of school breaks, holidays d other closures, partial/full day schedules) and suitability of schooling in pject focus areas?
+Questi on Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible a) How do they mitigate the risks of child labor and ensure acceptable conditions of work for themselves and their employees, including children? b) What are both positive and negative examples of women managing these issues? c) To what extent do women feel they have alternatives to child labor and unacceptable conditions of work? consultations with government and non- governmental stakeholders; focus groups with women CHILDI REN'S EDUCATION IN EL SALVADOR AND THE PHILIPPINES an nat is the availability (including timing and frequency of school breaks, holidays d other closures, partial/full day schedules) and suitability of schooling in ject focus areas?
 How do these factors affect children's involvement in work?
 X literature review ITEs/LTEs 16.
-W nat is children's level of involvement/enrollment in schooling? Х literature review ITEs/LTEs nationality, ethnicity, etc.) X X literature review; consultations with governmental and non- governmental stakeholders; focus groups ITES/LTES e) Need for child's work to support household's current and/or future income or other needs with women and men; f) g) Agricultural labor cycles (is child labor seasonal?)
+Wł nat is children's level of involvement/enrollment in schooling? Х literature review ITEs/LTEs a) b) c) Out of pocket costs and lack of access to credit (fees, books, uniform, etc.) Cultural and Legal (age, gender, disability status, social class, language, nationality, ethnicity, etc.) School Structure, including infrastructure (for example, distance to schools, or lack of schools/inadequate school infrastructure, including sanitation facilities, inconvenient/insufficient schedule, lack of teachers, irrelevant curriculum, negative school environment) X Х literature review; consultations with governmental and non- governmental stakeholders; ITEs/LTEs d) e) Perception of work as higher benefit compared to schooling Need for child's work to support household's current and/or future income or other needs focus groups with women and men; f) g) Agricultural labor cycles (is child labor seasonal?)
 Accessibility and affordability of child care for children themselves or for siblings interviews with children; observations

 Question Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible 18.
 What is women's level of awareness regarding the benefits of education?
-Do others outside the household (for example, elders in the community, extended family) have a role in decision making? x consultations with governmental and non- governmental stakeholders; focus groups with women and men ITES/LTES 19.
-Do national, regional, or local programs designed to improve children's access to quality education (including incentives, such as tuition subsidies, food support, etc.), or to provide them with alternatives to child labor (such as before/after school programs) reach children involved in WEE initiatives?
-X literature review ITEs/LTEs PARTNER ANALYSIS IN EL SALVADOR AND THE PHILIPPINES 1 -1 1 20.
+Do others outside the household (for example, elders in the community, extended family) have a role in decision making?
+X consultations with governmental and non- governmental stakeholders; focus groups with women and men ITEs/LTEs 19.
+Do national, regional, or local programs designed to improve children's access to quality education (including incentives, such as tuition subsidies, food support, etc.), or to provide them with alternatives to child labor (such as before/after school programs) reach children involved in WEE initiatives? Х literature review ITEs/LTEs PARTNER ANALYSIS IN EL SALVADOR AND THE PHILIPPINES 20.
 Who are the key stakeholders related to child labor and acceptable conditions of work?
-What are the potential, capacity, and interventions of these key stakeholders in relation to child labor and acceptable working conditions in the context of women's economic empowerment? x literature review ITES/LTES 21.
-Breakdown of potential partners (by type/size/sector/location, etc.) X literature review ITEs/LTEs/ Grameen (DR) 22.
+What are the potential, capacity, and interventions of these key stakeholders in relation to child labor and acceptable working conditions in the context of women's economic empowerment?
+X literature review ITEs/LTEs 21.
+Breakdown of potential partners (by type/size/sector/location, etc.) Х literature review ITEs/LTEs/ Grameen (DR) 22.
 What are the points of entry or constraints that exist in working with stakeholders in these countries?
-X x literature review; consultations with governmental and non- governmental stakeholders ITEs/LTEs (DR/FR) Grameen (DR)
+X X literature review; consultations with governmental and non- governmental stakeholders ITEs/LTEs (DR/FR) Grameen (DR)